So you’ve found the perfect home, and now it’s time to make an offer.

-It is important you get your own agent, do not use the listing agent, as they are representing the sellers and will not have your best interest at heart.
+It is important you get your own agent and do not use the listing agent, as they represent the sellers and will not have your best interest at heart.

 Your real estate agent will be able to help you with making the offer.

 The list price of the home is the price the seller is hoping to get.
-You can offer to pay list, or make your best offer on the home.
+You can offer to pay a list or make your best offer on the home.
 All real estate contracts and purchase prices are negotiable.

 You should take a look at the comparable homes in the area and the price they sold at.
 Use this list to get an idea of how much to offer.
-If your offer is too low, you run the risk of insulting the seller and losing the home.
+If your offer is too low, you risk insulting the seller and losing the home.